Discover some cool headphones on the market that feature unique and brilliant designs, functions, builds, and history like you’ve never seen before.

 - Just look at them!

-- AKG’s flagship electrostatic headphone
+- AKG’s flagship headphone

 - Swivel adjustable drivers

-Electrostatic headphones remain the unicorns of the headphone world.
-And with the radical design like the AKG K1000, it is no wonder how it is seen as a cut above the rest.
+With a radical design like the AKG K1000, it is no wonder how it is seen as a cut above the rest.

 The design of the K1000 is unavoidably polarizing.
 Retro-future cool or just really odd?
 I’ll leave that to you.
 White metal mesh panels on both sides of the square ear cups and bright red headband strips make this model instantly recognizable.